tbensky/Prolog-CLP/README.md

 front(dasher,vixen).
 ```

+#### Concluding with non-CLP

+There are probablhy more non-CLP approaches to think about.
+We actually like the non-CLP approaches, because it forces us to think carefully about the search strategy, and small things can make a large difference in the run times.

+Let's go off now and look into a CLP-based solutions.

 ### With CLP

+With CLP, our focus really is setting up an answer structure (here a list of variables), specifying the domain for the variables, then listing all known constraints.

-A good bit of practice with CLP operators and `maplist`.
+Our first attempt here has a good bit of practice with CLP operators and `maplist`.

 ```prolog
 :- use_module(library(clpfd)).